traefik/traefik/docs/content/providers/file.md

 !!! tip

-    The file provider can be a good solution for reusing common elements from other providers (e.g. declaring whitelist middlewares, basic authentication, ...)
+    The file provider can be a good solution for reusing common elements from other providers (e.g. declaring allowlist middlewares, basic authentication, ...)

 ## Configuration Examples